astigmatism/expressjs-ptt-server/README.md

 GET 	account/											-- returns something about the logged in user (used for testing mainly so far) DELETE	account/											-- deletes your account
 GET 	cards/												-- returns all user cards
-GET 	cards/hand 											-- returns all user cards currently in hand GET 	cards/deck 											-- returns all user cards current NOT in hand (in deck) POST 	cards/move 				[hand, deck]				-- moves cards from user's hand to deck or vise-versa. takes comma delimited list of _ids
-POST 	cards/move/hand 		[cardids]					-- given comma delimited array of cardids, moves them into hand POST 	game/new 											-- starts a new game
+POST 	game/new 											-- starts a new game

 These API's are all consumable from the standpoint of a logged in user.
 Avoid open endpoints which grant things or cheats.